Entanglement dynamics: Generalized master equation for uniformly accelerated two-level systems: Introduction

 In recent years, quantum entanglement has been analysed through the lens of the relativistic quantum information theory, which studies the behaviour of atoms interacting with relativistic quantum fields~\cite{Peres:2002ip,Gingrich:2002ota,Gingrich:2002otaa,Shi:2004yt,Czachor,Jordan:2006kt,Adesso:2007wi,Datta,Peres:2002wx,Lin:2010zzb,Bruschi:2010mc,Ostapchuk:2011ud,Hu:2012jr,CQG12,Lin:2015aua}.
 A well known phenomenon in this scenario is the so-called entanglement degradation, when correlated states become uncorrelated by the interaction with a quantum field~\cite{Martin-Martinez:2010yva,yu2016pra,She:2019hjv,He:2020xhz,Bhattacharya:2021zgd}.
 Another effect is the entanglement harvesting.
-Atoms initially prepared in a separated state can extract entanglement from the quantum vacuum~\cite{martinmartinez-PhysRevD.92.064042,Sachs:2017exo,Pozas-Kerstjens:2017xjr,MM-PhysRevD.94.064074,Liu:2020jaj,Tjoa:2020riy,Perche:2021clp}.
+Atoms initially prepared in a separable state can extract entanglement from the quantum vacuum~\cite{martinmartinez-PhysRevD.92.064042,Sachs:2017exo,Pozas-Kerstjens:2017xjr,MM-PhysRevD.94.064074,Liu:2020jaj,Tjoa:2020riy,Perche:2021clp}.
 Vacuum fluctuations are able to act as a source of entanglement for atoms coupled with quantum fields.
-This is realised when atoms are uniformly accelerated, since the Minkowski vacuum state can be conceived as an entangled state between the left and right Rindler wedges when stated on the Rindler vacuum~\cite{unruh1984}.
+This can be realized, for instance, when atoms are uniformly accelerated, as the Minkowski vacuum state can be conceived as a multi-particle state with Rindler excitations~\cite{unruh1984}.
 In any case, it is important to bear in mind that entanglement harvesting protocol can be considered as legitimate only when the detectors are not able to communicate \cite{martinmartinez_prd21}.